clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 Mix in-line R calculations, tables, R output, and plots with text describing the relationships you see.
 You must use in-line R calculations/references at least once (e.g. with functions like `nrow`, `mean`, `sd`, `cor`, `median`, `min`, `quantile`) and *may not hard-code any numbers referenced in your text*.

 Your document should be pleasant for a peer to look at, with some organization using sections or lists, and all plots labeled clearly.
 Use chunk options `echo` and `results` to limit the code/output you show in the .html.
-Discussion of specific values should be summarized in sentences in your text — *not as printed code and output* — and rounded so as not to be absurdly precise.
+Discussion of specific values should be summarized in sentences in your text *not as printed code and output* and rounded so as not to be absurdly precise (say, two or three digits).

 Grading Rubric